sejas/export-list-mailchimp-api-v3/README.md

 See the [LICENSE](LICENSE.md) file for license rights and limitations (MIT).

-## Please, fell free to ask new functionalities, bugs or make a pull request.
+## Please, fell free to ask for new functionalities, bugs or make a pull request.

 ### Donations
 ETH: 0x050fa25913D5dce19F426854fc10e3d882F3F6e2